ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

 :Author: Ammar Hakim
 :Date: Jan 14th 2022
 :Completed:
-:Last Updated: Feb 1st 2022
+:Last Updated: Feb 6th 2022

 PN1: Why Some Programming Languages Survive
 ===========================================

 .. contents::

 Why do certain programming languages have such longevity?
-Is it merely the perverseness of some prominent people (bullying or coercion)?
-Or is there a fundamental reason for this?
+Is there a fundamental reason for this?
 Why has 50 years of research not led to significant evolution of the most widely used (but old) languages?
-Of course, many new languages, some with very elegant concepts have appeared over the years.
+Of course, many new languages, some with elegant concepts have appeared over the years.
 So what is the explanation that C remains so widely used?
 (C and C++ combined are 2x as popular as the next option, Python.
-Further, many other highly popular languages like C# and Java are also very C-like in their basic semantics).
+Further, many other popular languages like C# and Java are also C-like in their basic semantics).

 The reasons for these are manifold.
 First, just because 50 years of research have gone by it does not mean that any fundamental change has